nicola144/personal_site/content/posts/is_review.md

 A classic example where IS comes up all over the place is Reinforcement Learning, where the objective function (that needs to be maximized, and not estimated) is an expectation w.r.t. , among other things, something that can be controlled by the algorithm (i.e. , the *policy* of the agent).
 Here, the IS idea can be used to derive certain estimators of the gradient of this objective function (see e.g. [(Tang \& Abbeel, 2010)](https://proceedings.neurips.cc/paper/2010/hash/35cf8659cfcb13224cbd47863a34fc58-Abstract.html)), to derive policy gradient algorithms.
 In fact, recently [Parmas \& Sugiyama (2021)](https://proceedings.mlr.press/v130/parmas21a) unify both the common "REINFORCE" (or the log-trick) and the pathwise/reparametrization estimators under an importance sampling perspective, in the general setting (not restricted to RL objectives).
 Quoting from the paper: "*We on the other hand, suggest importance sampling as a key component of any gradient estimator,[...]*"  .
-IS also naturally comes up in off-policy evaluation, where the objective is to
+IS also naturally comes up in off-policy evaluation, where the objective is to estimate the state-value function, using samples from policies *other* than the one actually used by the agent to take actions.
+Off-policy evaluation is a particular task within the more general field of *offline RL*; in [Levine et al. (2021)]()

 #### Variational inference